kdmayer/3D-PV-Locator/README.md

 For the German state of North Rhine-Westphalia (NRW), OpenNRW provides:

-- Aerial imagery at the spatial resolution of 10cm/pixel
+- Aerial imagery at a spatial resolution of 10cm/pixel
 - Extensive 3D building data in CityGML format

 ## License: